STEM OPT Extension: How to Apply

 You are eligible to apply for your full 24-month STEM benefit as long as USCIS receives your STEM OPT application prior to your 12-month OPT period expiring.
 You may apply up to 90 days prior to your 12-month OPT expiriation date (printed on your EAD).

-Please note, USCIS must receive your application packet no later than 60 days immediately following the date on page 1 (where the DSO has signed), or the date your current OPT EAD card expires, whichever is sooner.
+Please note, USCIS must receive your application no later than 60 days immediately following the date on page 1 (where the DSO has signed), or the date your current OPT EAD card expires, whichever is sooner.

 I am applying for my second STEM extension.